Foliations on the projective plane with finite group of symmetries: Preliminaries

-In a more global point of view, a foliation $\mathcal{F}$ of degree $d$ can also be defined by homogeneous vector field in three variables: there exists a polynomial vector field of degree $d$ in $\mathbb{C}^3$ which induce --- via the natural projection $\mathbb{C}^3\backslash\{0\}\to \mathbb{P}^2$ --- a singular holomorphic distribution of lines on $\mathbb{P}^2$ coinciding with the tangent distribution of $\mathcal{F}$.
-Another homogeneous vector field $w$ of degree $d$ induce the same foliation $\mathcal{F}$ if and only if there exist $\alpha \in \C^{\ast}$ and a polynomial $P$ of degree $d-1$, if it is not null, such that From this it is easy to see that we can find a homogeneous vector field $w$ defining $\F$ and such that $\dv(w)=0$, where $\dv(w)$ is the divergence of $w$ with respect to $dX \wedge dY \wedge dZ$.
+In a more global point of view, a foliation $\mathcal{F}$ of degree $d$ can also be defined by homogeneous vector field in three variables: there exists a polynomial vector field of degree $d$ in $\mathbb{C}^3$ which induce -- via the natural projection $\mathbb{C}^3\backslash\{0\}\to \mathbb{P}^2$ -- a singular holomorphic distribution of lines on $\mathbb{P}^2$ coinciding with the tangent distribution of $\mathcal{F}$.
+Another homogeneous vector field $w$ of degree $d$ induce the same foliation $\mathcal{F}$ if and only if there exist $\alpha \in \C^{\ast}$ and a polynomial $P$ of degree $d-1$ such that From this it is easy to see that we can find a homogeneous vector field $w$ defining $\F$ and such that $\dv(w)=0$, where $\dv(w)$ is the divergence of $w$ with respect to $dX \wedge dY \wedge dZ$.
+This choice of vector field is called the Darboux normal form and it is unique -- up to scalar multiplication, see \cite[p.6]{J} and \cite[p.63]{D}